Gabri6/top-View-RPG/README.md

     - 'space' : attack in front of you (to where the red square is)

     - 'B' : launch a powerful attack all around you

+    -"return" : restart the game once its game over